egodigital/express-controllers-samples/parameters/README.md

 # express-controllers-samples :: Authorize

-An example API, that shows categorize endpoints via parameters.
+Example API, that shows how to categorize endpoints via parameters.

 ## Build and run